EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ### July 27, 2018

 RStudio announced the first bookdown competition in September 2018.  *There* was a thought.
 What if I put together a book of my data visualizations in one place, maybe in the bookdown tool.
-And it wouldn't it be really marvellous to show the figures all being built --- as Garrick, and I and Emi had done with the simple plots!
+And it wouldn't it be really marvelous to show the figures all being built --- as Garrick, and I and Emi had done with the simple plots!
 The bookdown competition was a great pretext for getting in touch with them too.
-Proposing a colab for the contest.
+Proposing a collab for the contest.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Announcing the 1st Bookdown Contest: <a href="https://t.co/oCB20Lhv9k">https://t.co/oCB20Lhv9k</a> We cordially invite you to submit your bookdown examples, so that future authors may create more beautiful/free/open-access books and future students no longer need to struggle with formatting their dissertations! <a href="https://t.co/fIf5eovg4z">pic.twitter.com/fIf5eovg4z</a></p>&mdash; RStudio (@rstudio) <a href="https://twitter.com/rstudio/status/1022865820869976065?ref_src=twsrc%5Etfw">July 27, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>